Topics, U

 Ultradistributions > see distributions.

-Ultralocality > see field theory; types of quantum field theories.
+Ultralocality > see types of field theories; types of quantum field theories.

 @ And physics: Rammal, Toulouse & Virasoro RMP(86); Parisi & Ricci-Tersenghi JPA(00) [origin].